LEADING SCHOOLS FORWARD

 Shared purpose, values, behaviors, organizational trust, leadership alignment, faculty engagement, team development, and hiring and measurement systems.

-Employee enthusiasm increased, parent engagement and satisfaction improved, academic growth strengthened, and enrollment demand expanded.
+Employee enthusiasm significantly increased, parent engagement and satisfaction improved, academic growth strengthened, and enrollment demand expanded.

-The framework can be implemented from the beginning of a school's life, not only as a recovery tool — and that changes what's possible.
+The framework can be implemented from the beginning of a school's life, not only as a recovery tool.

 Beyond Schools: Caswell Family Medical Center (2017-2018)